Homomorphisms of (n,m)-graphs with respect to generalised switch: Homomorphisms of -graphs and generalized switch

 Let $u,v$ be any two adjacent vertices of an $(n,m)$-graph $G$.
-A \textit{switch-commutative} group $\Gamma \subseteq S_{2n+m}$ is such that for any $\sigma, \sigma' \in \Gamma$, by performing $\sigma$-switch on $u$ and $\sigma'$-switch on $v$, the adjacency between $u$ and $v$ changes in the same way irrespective of the order of the switches.
+A \textit{$(n,m)$-switch-commutative} group $\Gamma \subseteq S_{2n+m}$ is such that for any $\sigma, \sigma' \in \Gamma$, by performing $\sigma$-switch on $u$ and $\sigma'$-switch on $v$, the adjacency between $u$ and $v$ changes in the same way irrespective of the order of the switches.
 Observe that, this property not only depends on the group but also depends on the values of $n$ and $m$.
-A $\Gamma$-switch, where $\Gamma$ is a switch-commutative group, in general, is called a \textit{commutative switch}.
+Thus, in the definition we have included the term $(n,m)$ as well.
+However, for convenience, whenever $(n,m)$ is clear from the context, we will use the term \textit{switch-commutative} instead of $(n,m)$-switch-commutative.
+In particular, whenever we are in the context of a switch-commutative group, the sequence in which we apply the switches becomes redundant.
+A $\Gamma$-switch, where $\Gamma$ is a switch-commutative group (in the context), in general, is called a \textit{commutative switch}.